 5.)
 Security & Safety

 Customer safety is a big deal, and not only that, customers want to be sure their valuables are safe as well.
 Installing cameras around the perimeter of your facility is one measure of security but not necessarily enough on its own..
 Adding a smart entry system will not only provide the most convenient experience for your customers, but it also provides the highest level of safety and security.
-With electronic smart locks, your tenants can open gates, slide doors, overhead doors, elevators, unit doors, and more from the palm of their hand using your custom branded app on their smartphone.
+With electronic smart locks, your tenants can open gates, slide doors, overhead doors, elevators, storage unit doors, and more from the palm of their hand using your custom branded app on their smartphone.
 These advanced systems also allow operators to track who is coming into their property and how often, if/when they accessed certain entry points or their units, and more helping you ensure only those who are authorized can access your facility.
 Industry leading smart entry systems also include things like thermal motion sensors inside every unit to prevent people from sleeping in units, and digital key sharing which allows tenants to temporarily give access to friends, family, or movers when needed.